Term of Award

 INDEX WORDS: Phenomenology, Immigrant student experience, International newcomers, Korean student voice, Culturally responsive practice, In-depth interviewing, Grounded theory

 Kipling, Valena S., "Newcomer Voice: Experiences of Korean Young Adults in Middle and High Schools in the Southeastern United States" (2018).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1776.

 Research Data and Supplementary Material